Do not convert MySQL system tables in the

 SELECT COUNT(*) FROM tstatement,

 InnoDBscans an index of the table, which takes some time if the index is not entirely in the buffer pool.
-If your table does not change often, using the MySQL query cache is a good solution.
 To get a fast count, you have to use a counter table you create yourself and let your application update it according to the inserts and deletes it does.
 If an approximate row count is sufficient,

 InnoDBalways stores database and table names internally in lowercase.
 To move databases in a binary format from Unix to Windows or from Windows to Unix, create all databases and tables using lowercase names.